Bottom-up and top-down approaches: Philosophy and ethics

-Top-down reasoning in ethics is when the reasoner starts from abstract universalisable principles and then reasons down them to particular situations.
+Top-down reasoning in ethics is when the reasoner starts from abstract universalizable principles and then reasons down them to particular situations.
 Bottom-up reasoning occurs when the reasoner starts from intuitive particular situational judgements and then reasons up to principles.
 Reflective equilibrium occurs when there is interaction between top-down and bottom-up reasoning until both are in harmony.
-That is to say, when universalisable abstract principles are reflectively found to be in equilibrium with particular intuitive judgements.
-The process occurs when cognitive dissonance occurs when reasoners try to resolve top-down with bottom-up reasoning, and adjust one or the other, until they are satisfied they have found the best combinations of principles and situational judgements.
+That is to say, when universalizable abstract principles are reflectively found to be in equilibrium with particular intuitive judgements.
+The process occurs when cognitive dissonance occurs when reasoners try to resolve top-down with bottom-up reasoning, and adjust one or the other, until they are satisfied, they have found the best combinations of principles and situational judgements.